Projects per year

 In the crucible of the classroom, through my research-led modules and my research methods teaching, I demonstrate how I do what I do, as well as how I know what I know, so students understand the structures behind the information and become independent, professional researchers themselves.
 This approach is informed by pedagogic scholarship, including a 2009 PGCert in Teaching and Learning in Higher Education (Distinction) and 2021 Senior Fellowship of the Higher Education Academy.

 I have taught History of Art and Design at all levels at Brighton since 2005, including as Academic Programme Leader, 2017-20, as well as history and theory teaching for Fashion, Textiles, Design and Craft, including as Director of Historical and Critical Studies, 2012-15.
-I have externally examined BA and MA courses in art and photography history, visual culture and design history and theory at eight UK universities.
+I have externally examined BA and MA courses in photography history, visual culture and design history at eight UK universities.

 My current focus is on the support of PhD students.
-I lead funded collaborative doctoral projects with external partners including Worthing Museum and National Science and Media Museum, Bradford.
-I am also committed to developing skills internationally, demonstrated in my 2021 leadership of the British Academy-funded workshop series, Design Writing: Words and Images, Objects and Histories, for doctoral and early career researchers in Brazil.
+I have led funded collaborative doctoral projects with external partners including Worthing Museum, and National Science and Media Museum.
+I am also committed to developing skills internationally, demonstrated in my 2021 leadership of the British Academy workshop series, Design Writing: Words and Images, Objects and Histories, for doctoral and early career researchers in Brazil.

 Education/Academic qualification